Room-temperature quantum sensing with photoexcited triplet electrons in organic crystals: Discussion and Outlook

-Finally, the ability to hyperpolarize nuclear spins in pentacene-like systems presents opportunities~\cite{eichhorn2014dynamic,Eills23}.
-Indeed, $\Hs$ nuclear spins have been polarized to ${>}$30\% levels via relatively simple techniques~\cite{tateishi2014room,eichhorn2014proton}.
-A key feature is their prolonged nuclear spin-lattice relaxation time $T_1$.
-Ref.~\cite{eichhorn2014proton,quan2019polarization} recorded a $\Hs$ $T_1$ exceeding 100h at 100K in pentacene, attributed to the diamagnetic singlet ground state shielding nuclear spins from electronic relaxation.
-This contrasts with diamond, where ${}^{14}$N nuclear spins exhibit short $T_1{\sim}1$ms due to interaction with the paramagnetic NV center~\cite{Jaskula19,beatrez2023electron}.
-Exploiting long-lived nuclear spins opens new perspectives for gyroscopes~\cite{Ledbetter12,Ajoy12g,Jarmola21}, AC magnetometers~\cite{Sahin21}, and fundamental condensed matter physics research with driven, hyperpolarized, nuclei~\cite{beatrez2023critical,Harkins23}.
+Finally, the ability to hyperpolarize nuclear spins in pentacene-like systems presents opportunities~\cite{eichhorn2014dynamic,Eills23}. $\Hs$ nuclear spins have been polarized to ${>}$30\% levels via relatively simple techniques~\cite{tateishi2014room,eichhorn2014proton}.
+A key feature is their prolonged nuclear spin-lattice relaxation time, $T_1$.
+Ref.~\cite{eichhorn2014proton,quan2019polarization} recorded a $\Hs$ $T_1$ exceeding 100hr at 100K and 300mT in pentacene, attributed to the diamagnetic singlet ground state shielding nuclear spins from electronic relaxation.
+This contrasts with diamond, where $\Cs$ nuclear spins exhibit short $T_1{\sim}$ 5.43 minutes at 100K and 27 mT due to interaction with the paramagnetic NV center~\cite{Jaskula19,beatrez2023electron}.
+Exploiting long-lived nuclear spins opens new perspectives for gyroscopes~\cite{Ledbetter12,Ajoy12g,Jarmola21}, AC magnetometers~\cite{Sahin21}, and fundamental condensed matter physics research with driven, hyperpolarized nuclei~\cite{beatrez2023critical,Harkins23}.

-We gratefully acknowledge discussions with D. Suter, M. Parashar, P. Hautle, Y. Quan, J. Steiner, and funding from AFOSR (FA9550-23-1-0106), DOE BES (DE-SC0020635), NSF TAQS, DNN NNSA (FY24-LB-PD3Ta-P38), EPSRC (EP/S000798/2) and the Royal Society (URF/R1/191297). \I{Note added:} -- When this paper was in final stages, we became aware of Ref.~\cite{Mena24} with complementary results.